← Back to ArticlesTraining Tips

 • Support your wrist without restricting all movement

 Open and close your fist a few times.
 If anything feels wrong, unwrap and start again.
-It's better to redo it than train with bad wraps.
+It is better to redo it than train with bad wraps.

 Common Mistakes to Avoid

 • Wrapping too tight.
-If your fingers tingle or turn white, it's too tight.
+If your fingers tingle or turn white, it is too tight.
 You want support, not strangulation.

 • Wrapping too loose.
 Equally problematic.
 Loose wraps bunch up inside your glove and provide no protection.

 • Skipping the finger loops.
 The wraps between each finger are tedious but they properly cushion your knuckles.
-Don't skip them.
+Do not skip them.

 • Rushing.
 Take your time, especially when learning.
 A two-minute wrap job protects you for the whole session.